planet-ai-2023/planet-ai-2023.github.io/_posts/2024-2-26-online-symposium-communicaitons-on-ai-technologies-and-their-implications.md

 **Xiaopeng Zhao, Program Director of AI and Data Science, College of Emerging and Collaborative Studies, UTK**
 Xiaopeng Zhao will give a presentation on Collaborative AI and Robotics to Empower Persons with Dementia (CARE4PwD).

+**Yuanyang Liu, Assistant Professor at the Department of Business Analytics & Statistics, Haslam College of Business, UTK**
+Yuanyang Liu will talk about how AI technologies have changed the nature of work for people.
+For example, does AI decrease the barriers to job entry or does it diminish entry-level job opportunities?
+Is college not necessary or not enough in the age of AI?
+This presentation will delve into our latest research to address these pertinent inquiries.

 ------
 **Acknowledgement**
 This online symposium is based upon work supported by the National Science Foundation under Grant EDU DRL #2314155.